Development#

 To ensure that msprime is simulating the correct process we run many statistical tests.
 Since these tests are quite expensive (taking some hours to run) and difficult to automatically validate, they are not run as part of CI but instead as a pre-release sanity check.
 They are also very useful to run when developing new simulation functionality, as subtle statistical bugs can easily slip in unnoticed.

-The statistical tests are all run via the verification.py script in the project root.
-The script has some extra dependencies listed in the requirements/verification.txt, which can be installed using pip install -r or conda install --file.
-Run this script using:
+The statistical tests are all run via the verification.py script in the project root, using extra dependencies declared in the verification dependency group.
+Run using:

 The statistical tests depend on compiled programs in the data directory.
 This includes a customised version of ms and a locally compiled version of scrm.
 These programs must be compiled before running the statistical tests, and can be built by running make in the data directory.
 If this is successful, there should be several binaries like ms and ms_summary_stats present in the data directory.